wxWidgets/wxPyWeb/posts/blog/2017-08-17-builds-for-linux-with-pip.md

 package list for the appropriate names) and their dependencies:

 - python-dev (for your version of python)
-- gtk (preferably 3, but depends on your needs)
+- gtk (preferably version 3, but depends on your needs)
 - gstreamer
 - glut
 - webkitgtk (matching your gtk version)